Ceremonial grade cacao

 Prepare a ceremonial brew

-Central is sharing the medicine of cacao in a drink which can be mixed with different spices.
-Often chili/cayenne pepper is used as it increases the effect of cacao and speeds up the intake by your body.
+Sharing a cacao drink is of course an important part which is used as a plant medicine rather than a delicious treat.
+Different blends of spices are used like chili/cayenne pepper which increases the effect of cacao and speeds up the intake by your body.
 Cacao is called the medicine of the heart and having a heart opening effect.
 This can be experienced in ceremonies but also by drinking cacao more casually by yourself.
 Interesting is that this experience is in line with the physical effects that cacao has on your heart muscle and cardiovascular system.

 In cacao ceremonies a larger dose than normal is used.
 There is not one fixed dose as it depends on the person and the strength of the cacao.
 You can experiment yourself which dose works good for you depending on your body weight and sensitivity.
-In general a ceremonial dose ranges from 25gr to 42gr.
+In general ceremonial doses range from 25gr to 42gr.

 Some like the pure taste of cacao to connect to the medicine, some prefer a mix with spices (chili/cayenne, vanilla, ginger, cardamom, turmeric, cinnamon, maca, moringa, chaga, turkey tail, reishi, lion’s mane), it’s all possible.
-Cow milk is avoided being an animal product and because it reduces effect of cacao.
+Ceremonial cacao drinks are always water based.
+Cow milk is avoided in general being an animal product and because it reduces the effect of cacao.
 If you don't want to use water you could use almond or soy milk instead, for example for golden cacao milk.